Chapter 9:

 “First,” he took a swig and handed the liquor to Zaile.
 “It’s good to be alive.”

 Zaile wrinkled his face.
 This was the second time his nostrils suffered the sharp assault of alcohol.
 For want of solidarity rather than sedation, Zaile swallowed a mouthful that left him gagging as he handed it onto Euphon.
-To their collective surprise, Euphon downed the foul grog like a hardened veteran.
+To their collective surprise, Euphon downed the foul grog and wiped his chin like a hardened veteran.

-“Hardly a fitting drink for a lordling,” teased Tiana as she snatched the bottle from Euphon.
+“Hardly a fitting drink for a lordling,” Tiana said cooly as she snatched the bottle from Euphon.
 “You’re an odd one.”

-Eyes no longer watery, Zaile surveyed the derelict building Ferric had occupied.
-Scattered crates, much like the one he sat on, littered a corner, with a pile of broken bricks for company.
+Eyes no longer watery, Zaile surveyed the derelict structure.
+Scattered crates, much like the one he sat on, shared a corner with broken bricks.
 Sheets of curved metal, bent so out of shape that they could serve no purpose, rested their battered bodies against the walls.
-Comfort was definitely not a priority here.
+Comfort had no seat here.

 “I don’t know.”